-Beyond condensed-matter realizations, we propose an intriguing conjecture: i$BF$ theories can be viewed as describing a series of entangled parallel universes~\cite{wolf1990parallel}.
-The intralayer loop excitations correspond to cosmic strings, which carry invisible charges and do not exert dynamical forces on particles but generate nontrivial Aharonov–Bohm phases when enclosed by charged-particle trajectories~\cite{PhysRevLett.62.1071}.
-In contrast, interlayer loop excitations carrying gauge charges act as wormholes~\cite{PhysRevLett.61.1446} connecting adjacent universes, as they represent topological defects that modify the connectivity along the stacking direction.
-The interlayer $BF$ terms can thus be interpreted as condensates of such wormholes, with the coupling strength governing the tunneling amplitude between neighboring universes.
+Beyond condensed-matter realizations, we propose an intriguing conjecture: i$BF$ theories may be interpreted as describing a family of entangled parallel universes~\cite{wolf1990parallel}.
+In this picture, intralayer loop excitations play the role of cosmic strings: they carry invisible charges and do not exert dynamical forces on particles, yet they generate nontrivial Aharonov--Bohm phases when enclosed by charged-particle trajectories~\cite{PhysRevLett.62.1071}.
+In contrast, interlayer loop excitations carrying gauge charges can be viewed as wormholes~\cite{PhysRevLett.61.1446} connecting adjacent universes, as they represent topological defects that alter the connectivity along the stacking direction.
+The interlayer $BF$ couplings then correspond to condensates of such wormholes, with the coupling strength controlling the effective tunneling amplitude between neighboring universes.
 This ``wormhole condensation'' picture is analogous to the anyon-condensation mechanism in multilayer fractional quantum Hall systems~\cite{wen2004quantum}.
-In this sense, i$BF$ theories with Toeplitz braiding can be reinterpreted as describing a family of parallel universes whose tunneling amplitudes are strong enough that cosmic strings in one universe can influence the topological phase factors of charged particles in others, even if the universes are far-apart.
+From this perspective, i$BF$ theories with Toeplitz braiding describe parallel universes whose mutual tunneling is strong enough that cosmic strings in one universe can imprint robust topological phase factors on charged particles in another, even when the universes are far apart.